 Dr. Briana Ortiz is understandably having a bit of a rough time: her divorce is about to be finalized, her brother needs a kidney donor ASAP, and it looks like the promotion she wants will go to Dr. Jacob Maddox, the new guy at the hospital.

-Just as Briana decides to hate him, Jacob sends her a letter that shows he is a funny, likable person who is really bad at first impressions.
+Just as Briana decides to hate him, Jacob sends her a letter that shows he is funny and likable, but really bad at first impressions.
 First, they become pen pals, then lunch buddies, and, eventually, something more.

 This was my first Abby Jimenez book, and I was incredibly impressed with how she expertly navigates a multitude of familiar contemporary romance tropes and plot devices.